 THE EXTREME MERCIES OF ELOHIM

 There are seasons in our lives that we just don’t understand why we have to endure a specific trial or tribulation.
-How could a Elohim of love and mercy permit me to be so overwhelmed with anguish and grief?
+How could an Elohim of love and mercy permit me to be so overwhelmed with anguish and grief?
 1 Corinthians 13:12 tells us, “For now we see through a glass darkly, but then face to face: now I know in part; but then shall I know even as also I am known."
 There is no need to question Elohim as the ancient Hebrews did.
-We have the benefit of seeing their failures as recorded in the Scriptures and should be much more wiser in our walk of faith.
+We have the benefit of seeing their failures as recorded in the Scriptures and should be much the wiser in our walk of faith.

-"And the times of this ignorance Elohim winked at; but now commandeth all men everywhere to repent: Because he hath appointed a day, in the which he will judge the world in righteousness by that man whom he hath ordained; whereof he hath given assurance unto all men, in that he hath raised him from the dead" (Acts 17:30-31).
+"And the times of this ignorance Elohim winked at; but now commandeth all men everywhere to repent: Because He hath appointed a day, in the which He will judge the world in righteousness by that Man whom He hath ordained; whereof He hath given assurance unto all men, in that He hath raised Him from the dead" (Acts 17:30-31).